Kobzar (poetry collection): The first edition

 Of all the lifetime editions of the works, the first "Kobzar" had the most attractive appearance: high-quality paper, convenient format, clear font.
 A notable feature of this "Kobzar" is the etching at the beginning of the book by Vasyl Sternberg: the folk singer is a kobzar with a boy-guide.
 This is not an illustration of a separate work, but a generalized image of a kobzar, which gave the name to the collection.
-The release of this "Kobzar", even cut by tsarist censorship, is an event of great literary and national significance.
+The release of this "Kobzar", even interrupted by tsarist censorship, is an event of great literary and national significance.